Tactical Cluster: Batch Processing Pipelines

 arrow_table = con.execute("""

-SELECT zone_id, geom
+SELECT zone_id, ST_AsWKB(geom) AS geom_wkb

 FROM read_parquet('zones/*.parquet')